thegizzardwizard/acard-heatmap/README.md

 A highly customizable, highly optimized 2D grid card for Home Assistant that visualizes historical event frequencies over a rolling multi-day period.
 Perfect for tracking motion sensors, door/window covers, presence detection, or any state changes mapped across specific times of day.

+I have made a series of aCards for my own home assistant setup.
+These were all coded with the help of Gemini and Claude AI.

 ## ✨ Features

 * **Zero Ongoing Database Load:** Queries the Home Assistant database exactly *once* on load, then seamlessly updates via the live WebSocket stream.